Strategic enrollment management: History

 The Evolution of Strategic Enrollment Management (SEM) resulted from the work of a number of people and organizations since schools started being concerned with this area in the early 1970s.
-Boston College (through the work of Jack Maguire in 1976) and Northwestern University (through the work of William Ihlanfeldt)[2] began to use research and specific communication strategies to increase enrollment at their schools.
+Boston College (through the work of Jack Maguire in 1976) and Northwestern University (through the work of William Ihlanfeldt) began to use research and specific communication strategies to increase enrollment at their schools.
 The idea of research and using the data to target communication and marketing efforts resulted in positive enrollment numbers and drew several entrepreneurs into the field of managing enrollments.
 Jack Maguire subsequently created and named the first enrollment management model for recruitment and retention of students.

 In 1975, Stuart Weiner and Drs.
 Ron and Dori Ingersoll formed one of the earliest teams that addressed enrollment issues from the point of view of the total enrollment effort.
 Gradually, the Ingersolls and others made enrollment efforts more effective by strategically addressing schools, data, academic offerings, and student services—and included retention in the overall effort.

 In the late 1970s, the practice of Strategic Enrollment Management (SEM) was born.
 Since that time, organizations such as Noel-Levitz, Williams and Associates, and the American Association of Collegiate Registrars and Admissions Officers (AACRAO) have continued to refine the concept.

-But it wasn’t until 1990 that AACRAO established the term, “Strategic Enrollment Management”, and started the first annual SEM conference, specifically focused on pressing issues and effective practices in Strategic Enrollment Management.
+It wasn't until 1990 that AACRAO established the term, "Strategic Enrollment Management", and started the first annual SEM conference, specifically focused on pressing issues and effective practices in Strategic Enrollment Management.
 Beginning in 2009, AACRAO developed the first SEM Award of Excellence to recognize outstanding achievement and visionary leadership in Strategic Enrollment Management.

-Dr. Bob Bontrager, Sr. Director of AACRAO Consulting and SEM Initiatives edited some of the first books on SEM:
+Bob Bontrager, Sr. Director of AACRAO Consulting and SEM Initiatives edited some of the first books on SEM: